Qa5imm/blog/content/post/Encodings-In-Computing.md

 s = "👍"
 s.length
 ```
 You'll get 2 as output because JavaScript encodes strings using UTF-16.
-A thumbs-up emoji takes 4 bytes, but since JavaScript uses UTF-16, it interpetes 👍 as two distinct bytes.
+A thumbs-up emoji takes 4 bytes, but since JavaScript uses UTF-16, it interpetes 👍 as two distinct sequences.
 This means every English alphabet character in JavaScript will take twice as much space compared to a langauge (python) which use UTF-8 (store english alphabets in 8-bits).